-The anti-inflammatory activity of l-Menthol has been described by several researchers.12 It should have utility in a condition where there may be reversible, low-grade inflammation, associated with gut mucosal barrier disruption and localized immune activation.4
+The anti-inflammatory activity of l-Menthol has been described by several researchers.2,14 It should have utility in a condition where there may be reversible, often temporary, low-grade inflammation associated with gut mucosal barrier disruption and localized immune activation.

-The antispasmodic activity of l-Menthol helps calm the uncontrolled spasms in IBS via calcium-channel-mediated relaxation of smooth muscle to restore normal peristalsis,13 including the segmental contractions that can cause constipation, to restore normal peristalsis.3,15
+The antispasmodic activity of l-Menthol, via calcium-channel-mediated relaxation of smooth muscle, helps calm the uncontrolled spasms in IBS, including the segmental contractions that can cause constipation, to restore normal peristalsis.3,15

-Its visceral analgesic properties (especially to fight or prevent abdominal pain and cramping) properties reflect l-Menthol’s kappa opioid agonist activity to help reduce abdominal pain and cramping.14 Unlike other kappa opioid agonists that have been clinically evaluated, free l-Menthol is not detected in the plasma in subjects that have taken l-Menthol orally.
-It can thus be concluded that, it works locally.15
+Its visceral analgesic properties (especially to fight or prevent abdominal pain and cramping) reflect l-Menthol’s kappa opioid agonist activity to help reduce abdominal pain and cramping.4 Unlike other kappa opioid agonists that have been clinically evaluated, free l-Menthol is not detected in the plasma in subjects who have taken l-Menthol orally.
+It can thus be concluded that it works locally.16

-The bloating and the gas observed in IBS patients can be caused by entrapment of gas in the small intestine.16 The carminative action of l-Menthol is helpful to control bloating.17
+The bloating and the gas observed in IBS patients can be caused by the entrapment of gas in the small intestine.17,18 The carminative (anti-gas) action of l-Menthol is helpful to control bloating.5

-It is now known that the microbiome in the small intestine is altered in IBS patients.14 The antimicrobial property of peppermint oil helps manage intestinal dysbiosis.18
+It is now clearly established that the microbiome in the small intestine is often altered in IBS patients.19 The antimicrobial, including antibacterial, property of peppermint oil may help manage intestinal dysbiosis.6,7

 Peppermint Oil is a Well-Studied Ingredient

-Since 1979, 919 placebo-controlled clinical studies have shown peppermint oil’s efficacy in IBS.
-In one clinical study, 75% of patients treated with peppermint oil experienced a >50% reduction in total IBS symptoms compared to placebo.
-Efficacy was maintained after a 4-week wash out period.20 In this study peppermint oil was shown to work in both diarrhea and constipation in IBS patients.
+Since 1979, seven placebo-controlled clinical studies have shown peppermint oil’s efficacy in IBS.20 In one clinical study, 75% of patients treated with peppermint oil experienced a >50% reduction in total IBS symptoms compared to placebo.
+Efficacy was maintained after a 4-week wash out period.15 In this study, peppermint oil was shown to work in both diarrhea and constipation in IBS patients.